 Following a divorce, deciding how to share parenting time with a former spouse is an issue in which emotions continue to run high and problems may arise.
 While courts will enter custody orders that are in the best interests of the children involved, the contentious nature of this issue can occasionally lead to one parent violating the terms of the agreement.

 When a spouse willfully disobeys an order of the court, the other parent can file a petition for contempt of a custody order.
 It is important to note that this is not a modification of the existing custody order, although possible sanctions for contempt can include a transfer of custody or make-up visitation or parenting time.

-West Chester Contempt Petition Lawyer
+Chester County Contempt Petition Lawyer

 If your former spouse has failed to follow the directions or a custody order or you are being accused of custody contempt, you should immediately contact an experienced Pennsylvania family law attorney.
 Ciccarelli Law Offices assists clients with custody issues in Chester County, Lancaster County, Delaware County, Montgomery County, and Philadelphia County.